For those affected by wildfires in Washington

 Access FSA and DCAP resources, including forms and documents.

-The PEBB Program's Flexible Spending Arrangement (FSA), Limited Purpose FSA (LPFSA), and Dependent Care Assistance Program (DCAP) allow eligible employees to set aside money from their paychecks on a pretax basis to pay for qualified expenses each plan year (January 1-December 31).
-Eligible employees who waive their PEBB medical coverage can still enroll in an FSA, Limited Purpose FSA and/or DCAP.
+The PEBB Program's Flexible Spending Arrangement (FSA), Limited Purpose FSA, and Dependent Care Assistance Program (DCAP) allow eligible employees to set aside money from their paychecks on a pretax basis to pay for qualified expenses each plan year (January 1-December 31).
+Eligible employees who waive their PEBB medical coverage can still enroll in an FSA, Limited Purpose FSA, and/or DCAP.

-For a summary of these benefits, including the $250 Medical FSA CBA contribution for represented employees, IRS maximum contributions, carryover amounts, and deadlines to submit claims and incur expenses, click on each item below.
+For a summary of these benefits, including the CBA FSA contribution for represented employees, IRS maximum contributions, carryover amounts, and deadlines to submit claims and incur expenses, click on each item below.

-The FSA (formerly known as Medicare Flexible Spending Arrangement) allows employees to set aside pretax money to spend on eligible out-of-pocket medical expenses, including annual deductibles, copays, coinsurance, dental expenses and vision expenses.
+The FSA allows employees to set aside pretax money to spend on eligible out-of-pocket medical expenses, including annual deductibles, copays, coinsurance, dental expenses and vision expenses.

 Employees may use FSA funds for themselves and their qualified dependents, even if their dependents are not enrolled in a PEBB medical, dental or vision plan.

 The employee decides how much to contribute to their FSA.
-They may set aside a minimum annual contribution of $120 up to a maximum annual contribution of $3,050 for the 2024 plan year.
-The maximum annual contribution is $3,200 for the 2025 plan year.
+They may set aside a minimum annual contribution of $120 up to a maximum annual contribution of $3,400 for the 2026 plan year (subject to the annual IRS update).

 The amount deducted from an employee's pay is the total annual election amount divided by the number of paychecks the employee will receive during the plan year.